Ahmed-zoubii/WebScraper/README.md

 #### This is the *Web Scraper* project I made myself.

-<p>You will create a function that takes a website address and a number of webpages as input arguments and then goes all over the website saving every news article on the page to a separate .txt file on your computer.</p><br/><br/>Learn more at <a href="https://hyperskill.org/projects/145?utm_source=ide&utm_medium=ide&utm_campaign=ide&utm_content=project-card">https://hyperskill.org/projects/145</a>
+This project is a Python-based web scraper designed to extract and save articles of a specific type (e.g., "News") from the Nature website.
+The scraper allows users to specify the number of pages to scrape and the type of article to retrieve.
+It saves the content of each article in separate text files, organized by page number
 Here's the link to the project: https://hyperskill.org/projects/145

 Check out my profile: https://hyperskill.org/profile/592864410